06 Jul 20

-In September 2017 the world saw the devastating images of Dominica after Hurricane Maria hit that affected 90% of the housing sector, leaving more than 4,500 houses destroyed and over 20,000 partially damaged.
-Small Island economies like Dominica are becoming more vulnerable, given the increased severity of natural events such as category 5 hurricanes, intense rainfall channeled by global climate change, and seismic risks.
+In September 2017 the world saw the devastating images of Dominica after Hurricane Maria hit, affecting 90% of the housing sector; leaving more than 4,500 houses destroyed and over 20,000 partially damaged.
+Small Island economies like Dominica are becoming more vulnerable, given the increased severity of natural events such as category 5 hurricanes, intense rainfall channelled by global climate change, and seismic risks.

-As part of the tender process, Clarkebond were able to put forward staff with the right professional and international experience, and to build on previous relationships formed with RLB (St Lucia), Article 25, as well as local support from Edghill Fortune Associates.
+Clarkebond’s were able to put forward staff with the right professional and international experience, and to build on previous relationships formed with humanitarian architects, Article 25, the Caribbean offices of project managers RLB.

 We look forward to reporting on progress as construction proceeds.

 Image AFP Photo